 - The following vaccines are available seasonal flu, meningitis, pneumonia and well tetanus.
 Prices of vaccines at Aurora QuickCare may vary, and patients must be five years or older to receive vaccines.

 - Greendale Health Department:

 - The department has both adult and children’s flu vaccine available.
 Call (414) 423-2110 to schedule a time for your visit.
 For adults over 65, the department can bill regular medicare (not medicare completeor medicare HMO).
 For other adults, the cost is $30.
 Children’s vaccine is $5.
-The health department can give flu vaccine to children aged 6 months through 18 years.
-It does not matter whether or not the child is covered by insurance for vaccines, the health department can give the flu shot for $5.
+The health department can give flu vaccine to children aged 6 months through 18 years. the health department can give the flu shot for $5.
 Flu mist (inhaled flu vaccine) is also available for children for the same fee.